liferoad/beamforge/README.md

 ## Description

-This project provides a Dash app for visually building and managing Beam pipelines using Beam YAML.
+A Dash app for visually building and managing Beam pipelines using Beam YAML.

+## About

+This is a side project to explore how to build the UI with Dash to support using Beam YAML to build Beam pipelines.
+Contributions are welcome, and the use of GenAI to enhance the project is encouraged.

 ## File Structure